The process by which the Library asks you to return a book that you have borrowed before its due date, because another borrower has reserved it.

 At Curzon Library we have an automatic sortation machine for returned items.
 Please post your returns through the machine directly opposite the ground floor entrance.

 Older, less well used books kept at Kenrick Library.
 You can obtain these either by going to Kenrick Library or reserving them through the catalogue.

-Individual or group study rooms that can be booked online for Curzon and Kenrick Libraries, or by asking at the Help Desk at Mary Seacole Library.
+Individual or group study rooms can be booked online for Curzon Building.
+Library group study rooms are available on a first-come-first-served basis at Mary Seacole and Kenrick Libraries.

 Our library search engine.
 This will search our book stock, journals holdings and many of our online databases.